Felice Yeskel: Stonewall Center

 A number of homophobic incidents occurred on the UMass Amherst campus in 1984.
 Yeskel approached campus administration, armed with research undertaken or her dissertation, and convinced higher ups that the university did not adequately address the needs of its LGBTQ students.
-In 1985, Yeskel founded the Program for Gay, Lesbian and Bisexual Concerns was created, with her as its director, a position she would hold for the next 14 years.
+In 1985, Yeskel founded the Program for Gay, Lesbian and Bisexual Concerns, with her as its director, a position she would hold for the next 14 years.
 The organization was nestled within the university's Office of Student Affairs.
 In 1995, the program was renamed The Stonewall Center: A Lesbian, Bisexual, Gay, Queer, and Transgender Educational Resource Center, and in 2004, "asexual" and "intersex" were added to the name.

 The center was the third of its kind in the nation on a college campus — after similar centers founded at the University of Michigan and the University of Pennsylvania.
-The center was (and continues to be) a social hub for the campus, and provided education, brought speakers to campus, and community outreach.
+The center continues to be a social hub for the campus, and provides education, brings speakers to campus, and improves community outreach.